 Our second generation CDK inhibitor, CYC065, is an oral, highly selective inhibitor of CDK enzymes.
 CYC065 has been shown to have increased anti-proliferative potency and improved pharmaceutical properties compared to seliciclib.
-Investigational new drug or IND-enabling studies with CYC065 are in progress supported by a \$1.9 million grant from the UK Government's Biomedical Catalyst.
+Investigational new drug ("IND"), enabling studies with CYC065 are in progress supported by a \$1.9 million grant from the Biomedical Catalyst of the United Kingdom government.